March 30, 2020

 There are restrictions on businesses that receive the loans.
 These borrowers must maintain, as close as possible, at least 90% of their employment (as of March 24) through September 30.
 Also, these businesses may not issue dividends for a year after the loan is repaid.

-Are there other tax provisions that are immediately available?
+Are there other tax provisions that are immediately available?call out

 Yes.
 Congress made adjustments to deduction rules in existing tax law.
 Individual taxpayers who do not itemize may reduce taxable income by up to $300.
 For businesses, the provisions for deducting losses are more generous.8 These changes may be worth an additional $28 billion.
 It is difficult to estimate the total cost of these allowances at this time.

-What does the ACT do for industries hit directly by the COVID-19 virus?
+What does the ACT do for industries hit directly by the COVID-19 virus?call out

 The Act provides $500 billion in business loans, loan guarantees, and other investments.
 Congress wanted a dedicated inspector general to oversee these funds.
 The allocations include $25 billion for passenger and $4 billion for cargo airlines, and up to $17 billion for businesses critical for national security.
 The provisions limit the terms of loans to not more than five years, and the loans cannot be forgiven.
 Such loans and guarantees require that a borrowing company not repurchase shares, pay dividends or make other capital distributions, and maintain employment close to current levels through September 2020.
 As well, the loan restricts executive total compensation for up to one year after loan repayment.

-Do hospitals and local governments receive additional help?
+Do hospitals and local governments receive additional help?call out

 The Act allocates over $130 billion for the health care system, including $100 billion for hospitals, and the balance to acquiring personal and protective equipment for health care professionals, testing supplies, workforce training, accelerated Medicare payments, among other health needs, including free COVID-19 testing across the country.
 State, local, and tribal governments qualify for another $150 billion, including disaster relief, transit programs, and educational institutions.9

-Does the CARES Act coordinate with Federal Reserve financial system support programs?
+Does the CARES Act coordinate with Federal Reserve financial system support programs?call out

 Yes.
 Of the $500 billion allocated to business lending, $454 billion is available after the previously mentioned programs for aviation and national security.
 That remainder supports Federal Reserve programs that provide lending to the financial system and to eligible states and municipalities, in order to increase liquidity in financial markets, including the municipal debt market.
 The Act also allows the Treasury Secretary to use the Treasury’s Exchange Stabilization Fund to establish a guarantee program for the U.S. money market mutual fund industry, until December 31, 2020.
 The Federal Reserve has established a facility to purchase assets from U.S. money market mutual funds in order to maintain money market fund liquidity.